RayKay91/react-native-easter-egg/README.md

 A fun little easter egg to include in your app.
 A component that accepts gestures and will match them to a secret code for your users to input.

 <img src='./sample-img.gif' height='30%' width='30%' />

 ## Installation

 ```sh
 npm install react-native-easter-egg
 ```

+**Note**

+Since this package relies on react-native-gesture-handler and react-native-reanimated (they are peer dependencies) please see the installation instructions for those if you're getting errors.
+The gesture handler for example requires that the app be wrapped in a `<GestureHandlerRootView />`, and reanimated requires you to update the babel config by adding a plugin.

 ## Usage